fadhilthomas/go-slack-weather/README.md

 | CITY | Find your city id [here](http://bulk.openweathermap.org/sample/). |
 | TIMEZONE | Find your timezone city [here](https://www.iana.org/time-zones). |
 | SLACK_TOKEN | Your Slack User OAuth Token. |

-## Help & Bugs

-If you are still confused or found a bug, please [open the issue](https://github.com/fadhilthomas/go-slack-weather/issues).
-All bug reports are appreciated, some features have not been tested yet due to lack of free time.

-## License

-**go-slack-weather** released under MIT.
-See `LICENSE` for more details.